-Traditional surveillance used proprietary analogue solutions based on legacy closed circuit television (CCTV) technology.
+Traditional surveillance used proprietary analog solutions based on legacy Closed Circuit Television (CCTV) technology.
 These legacy systems are typically sold in fixed-size ranges that are tied to the number of cameras being deployed.
-Analogue cameras require their own separate cables for video, control, and power, adding cost and complexity to the instals.
-These legacy surveillance systems - also referred to as CCTV (closed-circuit television) systems - include analogue cameras wired into a digital video recorder (DVR) using coaxial cables.
+Analog cameras require their own separate cables for video, control and power, adding cost and complexity to the installs.

+These legacy surveillance systems - also referred to as CCTV (closed-circuit television) systems - include analog cameras wired into a DVR (Digital Video Recorder) using coaxial cables.
 A video monitor connects to the DVR so observers can watch the protected area.
-The recordings have transitioned from video tape to hard disk file storage over the last several years, but the units have not changed substantially.
+The recordings have transitioned from video tape to hard disk-based file storage over the last several years, but the units have not changed substantially.

 DSS systems are much more flexible and readily scaled to meet the changing needs of business customers.
 A virtually unlimited number of cameras can be deployed through numerous buildings by leveraging existing computer networks.
-System limitations fall into two categories: bandwidth and physical security management application restrictions.
+System limitations fall into two categories: (1) bandwidth and (2) physical security management application restrictions.

-Advances in DSS camera technology continue to increase its advantages over legacy analogue systems.
-The latest offerings are higher definition and offer improved coverage, digital zoom, remote monitoring, and on-camera image processing.
-Many of these features and advances are not available on analogue cameras - a major driver in the digital transformation.
+Advances in DSS camera technology continue to increase its advantages over legacy analog systems.
+The latest offerings are higher definition and offer improved coverage, digital zoom, remote monitoring and on-camera image processing.
+Many of these features and advances are not available on analog cameras- a major driver in the digital transformation.